-Learning Objective: 02-03 How to calculate initial and maintenance margin.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-03 How to calculate initial and maintenance margin.
+Level of Difficulty: 1 Easy Section: 2.3 Topic: House Margin

-Topic: house margin

 - 34. If you opt to purchase shares of stock on margin rather than with cash, you will: - A. decrease your maximum potential rate of return. - B. increase your maximum potential rate of return. - C. guarantee yourself a profit. - D. eliminate any potential profit. - E. have equal rates of return regardless of how the purchase is made.